-1. I know you are capable of better work.
-2. Your solution is correct.
-What supporting evidence can you include with your work?
-3. Is your solution unique?
+- 1. I know you are capable of better work. - 2.
+Your solution is correct.
+What supporting evidence can you include with your work? - 3.
+Is your solution unique?
 If so, can it be generalized for all cases?
-If not, please demonstrate another solution.
-4. I really liked your work.
-5. The process that you used demonstrated an understanding of this basic construction.
-6. You need to make your explanation longer.
-7. How could you make the process easier to understand?
-8. Good job on this task.
-9. Your use of pattern blocks demonstrates your understanding of equivalent fractional amounts.
+If not, please demonstrate another solution. - 4.
+I really liked your work. - 5.
+The process that you used demonstrated an understanding of this basic construction. - 6.
+You need to make your explanation longer. - 7.
+How could you make the process easier to understand? - 8.
+Good job on this task. - 9.
+Your explanation of how Eve broke the code demonstrates your understanding of relations and functions.